OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc2", "Pol1",  "California",  "1",  "10,000,000"
     "Acc2", "Pol1",  "New Madrid",  "1",  "10,000,000"

-In this example, a 'sub-limit' of $10m will apply to the sum of California locations 1 and 2 losses and separately to the New Madrid location 3 loss, before any policy terms.
+In this example, a sub-limit of $10m will apply to the sum of California locations 1 and 2 losses and separately to the New Madrid location 3 loss, before any policy terms.

 No sub-limits apply to the Mexico location 4, because it is not subject to any condition (CondTag field is blank).